CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_08_Lab1_Ex3_Compliance_ConditionalAccess.md

 #### Task 3: Verify that the conditional access policy is working

-1. Open a new Microsoft Edge tab, then and open `https://portal.office.com` with the **Odl_User_id@yourtenant.onmicrosoft.com** with the password as provided in the Environment tab..
+1. Open a new Microsoft Edge tab, then and open `https://portal.office.com` with the **Odl_User_id@yourtenant.onmicrosoft.com** with the password as provided in the Environment tab.

 1. Click the **Outlook** icon.